chuckstack/introduction/README.md

 The ChuckStack has been cultivated over the last 25 years.
 Here are the guidelines for inclusion.
 - Open source - or at least as open as possible
 - Start simple - easy to understand and reason about
-- Basic functionality - like CRUD
+- Basic functionality - supports basics like CRUD (create, read, update and delete) with minimal effort
-- Kind education - needs someone who makes the technology kind to the target audience
+- Kind education - needs someone in the tools who makes the technology kind to the target audience
 - Simple - not overly complicated
-- Enterprise scalability
+- Enterprise scalability - it needs to be more than a toy
-- Enterprise testing and deployment
+- Enterprise testing and deployment - it needs to support team development where improvements can be development, tested and accepted in dedicated environments

 ## What is Missing
 All the ChuckStack tools are general tools that most organizations would use.